Adapting to Change: Why is VPS Hosting the Next Big Thing in Technology Nowadays?

-Instead of sharing a server, a user can be on one server while accessing and using it like a dedicated one.
+Instead of sharing a server, a user can be on one server while accessing and using it as a dedicated one.
 Think of it as an individual living in an apartment.
-They can call the space they are living in their own but they have accepted the fact that they are sharing the building it is in with other people.
+They can call the space they are living on their own but they have accepted the fact that they are sharing the building it is in with other people.
 Once you work on a virtual private server, you will be sharing with other users who have their own dedicated storage and resources.
 In contrast, shared hosting is like a dormitory where you have to share bedrooms; a dedicated server is more like your own house which you and only you can live in.

-How VPS is used
+How VPS is Used

 A load balancer can be used to distribute requests between them and offer users some form of resilience.
-In other words even if something goes wrong then they know that they will not lose all of their valuable data in one fell swoop.
+In other words, even if something goes wrong then they know that they will not lose all of their valuable data in one fell swoop.
 The servers will ensure that it is kept safe and secure.